 Meet Melissa Anderson.

-Melissa joined Rivetica last year and oversees Rivetica’s admissions and enrollment consulting services, including admissions training and professional development, admissions support, mentoring and coaching for admissions leaders, content development, and more.
+Melissa joined Rivetica in 2019 and oversees Rivetica’s admissions and enrollment consulting services, including admissions training and professional development, admissions support, mentoring and coaching for admissions leaders, content development, and more.

 A veteran marketer and recruiter, Melissa works with clients across the country to improve adult/graduate/online admissions and enrollment outcomes through training and professional development with admissions staff.
 Rivetica’s two-step approach to training allows Melissa the opportunity to develop relationships with admissions teams in person through a multi-day training session followed by 10 months of continuing professional development, both in group and individual settings.
 “When this opportunity with Rivetica presented itself, I knew this was destined to be the next chapter of my career in higher education.
 I have the privilege of training and developing admissions professionals as well as playing a role in the educational journeys of adult learners, but now I am able to do those things I love for clients all across the country.
 Rivetica’s philosophy is about focusing on results that matter for our clients and truly becoming a partner in every sense of the word.
 From acquiring quality inquiries and applicants for an institution, to ensuring those inquiries and applicants lead to enrollments through nurturing efforts from marketing and admissions staff, we make it our mission to see an inquiry through from the initial request all the way to enrollment.
 This type of commitment to client needs is exactly what I was looking for in a higher ed marketing firm, both as a client and as an employee, and I couldn’t imagine working for a better organization.”